To Stuff or Not Stuff a Turkey

 You don’t have make stuffing with bread.
 Some people prefer rice stuffing and others love a stuffing made with meat or vegetables.

-You can also add quartered onions and cloves of garlic to the turkey cavity.
+You can also add quartered onions and cloves of garlic to the turkey cavity for additional flavor.
 Or try wedges of lemon, orange, apples and fresh herbs.

 Homemade Stuffing Fast